Michigan Online Poker

 Payment Options for Online Poker in Michigan

-When internet poker goes live, Michigan players will be offered several banking options to fund their accounts.
+Michigan players have several banking options to fund their accounts.
 Among the most popular:

 E-wallets: The most popular are PayPal and Neteller, which store your credit card or bank account information and allow you to transfer funds to your online poker account for low fees.